NKWBTB/autoscholar/README.md

 For the installation of menotexport please follow this link: https://github.com/Xunius/Menotexport

+Open Menotexport folder and remove file `menotexport.py`

-### Copy the following files into `Menotexport` folder and replace with the original files
+Copy the following files into `Menotexport` folder and replace with the original files

 - `extract.py`
 - `word_count.py`

-### Copy the folowing files from `autoscholar/lib` into the sub folder `Menotexport/lib` and replace with the original files
+Copy the folowing files from `autoscholar/lib` into the sub folder `Menotexport/lib` and replace with the original files

 - `exportannotation.py`
 - `exportpdf.py`